 ENGLISH 150: Reading and Composition (1A)

 No mandatory campus visits are required to take this course.
-The course, however, is not a self-paced course but an online community of learners working through a 6-week semester.
+The course, however, is not a self-paced course but an online community of learners working through a 6-week accelerated summer session.
 It unfolds week-by-week with the whole class participating in weekly exercises and discussions together.
 If you are seeking an independent studies course, know in advance that this is not one.
-It is recommended to log on at least 3 different days a week to work in the course, but you can pick whichever days and times suit you.
-A new week of course content with assignments is released each week and students will have the rest of the week to complete the listed activities.
+You do have to log on at least 4 different days a week to work in the course, but you can pick whichever days and times suit you.
+If you are unable to access the Internet on 4 different days of the week, then do not take this course.
+A new week of course content with assignments is released each Monday by 6pm for you to work on during the week.

 First Day of Class Instructions:

-All enrolled students are required to login to the class Moodle website between 6 pm Monday, June 17, 2013 and 6 pm Tuesday, June 18, 2013 to hold their spot in the class.
+All enrolled students are required to login to the class Moodle website between 6 pm Monday, June 16 and 6 pm Tuesday, June 17, 2014 to hold their spot in the class.
 If a registered student does not login to the class site during this 24-hour period, his or her spot may be given to a student on the waitlist.
-(The waitlist is usually long and there is a shortage of class spots to meet the demand; so know that I will honor the waitlist if you do not confirm your spot and begin the course as required.)
+(The waitlist is long and there is a shortage of class spots to meet the demand; so know that I will honor the waitlist if you do not confirm your spot and begin the course as required.)

 Waitlist & Add Codes

-If you are on the waitlist or attempting to add the course, email the instructor, Ingrid Kelly (prof.Ingrid.Kelly@gmail.com) as soon as possible to indicate your desire to take the course and to receive course start up information.
+As of June 16th, you may email the instructor, Alisa Klinger, if you are on the waitlist or attempting to add the course.
+Do not email in advance of this date to indicate your desire to take the course, as the instructor will not be available to respond to your queries until the start of classes on June 16th.
 Please include your name, the section number of the class you wish to add, and your COM Student ID (if you have one) in your email.

-A Writer’s Reference with Strategies for Online Learners (7th ed) by Hacker & Sommers.
-This reference book is a valuable information source for all writing concerns which you will find helpful throughout your college career for all of your courses.
-ISBN: 0-312-55199-1; e-Book Version: also available: ISBN: 1-4576-3002-8 (Please use a MLA reference with the new MLA 2009-2010 updates, if you do not choose to use the text I recommend.
+-Diana Hacker, A Writer's Reference for Online Learners, 7E, Seventh Edition, (Bedford/St. Martin's) ISBN 9780312551995 (Please use a writer’s reference with the new MLA 2009-2010 updates, if you do not choose to use the text I recommend.
 Don’t spend your money on older editions, as they are out-of-date and you will not be able to participate in buy-backs.)

 What To Do When You First Access The Course Online

-Finally, please note that in order to end your class session you must click on Logout (top right side of browser window).
-Simply closing your browser does not end your session.
+Finally, there is an important note that you should read and heed at the top right of your Moodle home screen: "Closing this browser does not end your session.
+In order to end a session you must click on Logout (top right side of browser window).
 If you do not log out, your session will remain active.
-The next person to use the computer will have full access to your account.
+The next person to use this computer will have full access to your account."
+Make yourself a sticky note to remind yourself to log out!